jrl-umi3218/DirectVisualServoing/README.md

 - create a new directory named photometric-visual-servoing-build in the DirectVisualServoing directory

-- use cmake to fill the build directory in, from command line in photometric-visual-servoing-build directory: cmake ../photometric-visual-servoing -DCMAKE_BUILD_TYPE=Release (add -D USE_TX=True to use Staubli robot classes, -D USE_UR=True to use UR robot classes, -D USE_IDS=True to use IDS camera classes, -D USE_FLIR=True to use Flir camera classes.
-Note: for the moment only combinations of IDS+TX or FLIR+UR are possible.)
+- use cmake (twice) to fill the build directory in, from command line (add -D USE_TX=True to use Staubli robot classes, -D USE_UR=True to use UR robot classes, -D USE_IDS=True to use IDS camera classes, -D USE_FLIR=True to use Flir camera classes.
+Note: for the moment only combinations of IDS+TX or FLIR+UR are possible.):
+	- in photometric-visual-servoing-build directory: cmake ../photometric-visual-servoing -DCMAKE_BUILD_TYPE=Release
+	- in defocus-direct-visual-servoing-build directory: cmake ../defocus-direct-visual-servoing -DCMAKE_BUILD_TYPE=Release -D USE_UR=True -D USE_FLIR=True

 - open the project in build or use the make command in the latter directory to build the exe file

 ## Execution

 Run the programs from the command line from the DirectVisualServoing directory, considering it includes the 2023_direct-visual-servoing-data directory, with arguments as:
+	- for photometric visual servoing (purely simulated)
 ```
 ./photometric-visual-servoing-build/photometricVisualServoing \
 		./2023_direct-visual-servoing-data/texture4simu/tsukubacenter.jpg \